videntity/python-omhe/README.rst

 9. LICENSE & SUPPORT:
 =====================

-This is free open source software.
-You can however purchase a commercially-supported license from Videntity Systems, Inc. python-omhe library. http://videntity.com
+This code is open source and available under a dual license model; GPL 2 license or a commercial license.
+Please read LICENSE.txt for more information.
+If you need a commercial license or support please call us at 410-246-2158, email us at: sales [at] videntity [dot] com or visit us online at http://www.videntity.com.